-Residential Dwelling Unit: See "Dwelling Unit"
+Residential Dwelling Unit: See "Dwelling Unit" in Section 2 of this Bylaw.

 Section 3A.
 Section 3A of the Zoning Act.

 Setback.
 The minimum required distance from a lot line to any part of a principal or accessory building nearest such lot line.
 A setback shall be measured perpendicular (at a right angle) to the lot line.